Some of these movies require Adobe Flash Player for viewing. Download the plug-in here.

 Adapted from a research paper published in 2001, written by Matthew Renda and others, this interactive paper describes an experiment that tests whether an altered tRNA can be used to stop Human Immunodeficiency Virus (HIV) from converting its single-stranded RNA into double-stranded DNA.
 This conversion is a necessary step for HIV to infect human cells.

-Teacher's guide to the interactive paper (including paper outline)
+Teacher's guide to the interactive paper on AIDS, HIV and tRNA (including paper outline)

 Color key for nucleotides in the interactive paper